dhamann1/Blackjack/README.md

-## Blackjack
+# Blackjack
-Blackjack is a card game in the player competes against the dealer.
+Blackjack is a card game in which the player competes against the dealer.
 The objective of the game is to defeat the dealer in one of the following ways:

 	* Get 21 points (Blackjack)
 	* Attain a higher score than the dealer without exceeding 21